Do I need an IBADCC certification to treat Alcohol/Drug patients?

 Certification transfers are possible with boards who are members of the International Certification & Reciprocity Consortium (IC&RC).
 The state you are transferring to must have an equivalent level of certification.
 Click here to find member boards in other states.

-If the state you are moving to is a member of the IC&RC and would like to apply for reciprocity, please contact the IBADCC office to receive a copy of the application.
+If the state you are moving to is a member of the IC&RC and you would like to apply for reciprocity, please contact the IBADCC office to receive a copy of the application.

 How much is the IBADCC certification renewal fee?

 How many Continuing Education Units do I need annually?